Marketing VS. Branding : What is the Difference?

 Marketing encompasses the entire set of activities and tactics that a company uses to get their branding into the market.
 Marketing often comes with a call to action and focuses more closely on sales and lead generation.

-How Marketing and Branding work together?
+How Do Marketing and Branding Work Together?